stanleyn/fcs_tutorial/README.md

 source('flowCoreProcess.R')
 ```

-It will print a sample of your data matrix, which is the same as with flowkit :)
+This will print a sample of your data matrix, which is the same as with flowkit :)